sleekmason/Lilidog/README.md

 Hover over the icons to see what they are.
 The live password is "live" for the screenlock.

 - X-screensaver and other handy startup apps readily available through Lxsession Autostart in the menu.

-- Custom right-click menu with ease of use in mind.
-Easy access to root options, configurations, and toggles. <br/>

 - Dmenu for an alternate menu source. - ALT + F2 pulls the full menu up, while ALT + F3 pulls up a <br/>
 customized menu with only the most commonly used apps. <br/>